leadedge/ofxNDI/README.md

 ofxNDIsend and ofxNDIreceive classes can be used independently for applications other than Openframeworks.
 Sender size update and receiving buffer size change have to be manged from the application.

-## Manual Setup
+## Setup

 For Windows

+### Project Generator

+The OF Project Generator will create your project with correct paths.
+Make sure "ofxNDI" is selected in the addons section and all headers, and DLLs will be imported in the Visual Studio project.

+### Manual Setup

 1. Add files from "ofxNDI" to your Visual Studio project.
-2. Copy .dll's from "ofxNDI/libs/NDI/export" to the application "bin" folder
+2. Copy .dll's from "ofxNDI/libs/NDI/export/vs/Win32" and "ofxNDI/libs/NDI/export/vs/x64" to the application "bin" folder
 3. In your Visual Studio project properties :
 - Add "ofxNDI/src" to additional "C/C++/General/Additional Include Directories"
 - Add "ofxNDI/libs/NDI/include" to  "C/C++/General/Additional Include Directories"
 - Add "#include ofxNDI.h" to your source header file

 ## Example sender
-Copy the images from "ofxNDI/bin/data" to the application "bin/data" folder.
+Copy the images from "ofxNDI/example-sender/bin/data" to the application "bin/data" folder.

 ## Example receiver
 Press 's' for a listing NDI senders.
 Press '0' to 'x' to select a sender.